-An Organic Rankine Cycle (ORC) uses an organic working fluid that has a boiling point less than that of water to convert low-temperature heat into mechanical work.
-The mechanical work that is generated can then be converted into electricity.
+An organic Rankine Cycle (ORC) uses an organic working fluid that has a boiling point less than that of water to convert low-grade heat into mechanical work.
+The mechanical work generated can then be converted into additional power.

 ElectraTherm’s energy efficiency and power generation solutions utilize the organic Rankine cycle along with proprietary technologies to produce up to 125 kWe of emission-free, fuel-free electricity from sources of low temperature heat for distributed power generation.
 The Active Cooler, our zero power cooler, utilizes – think absorbs – waste heat to reduce the cooling load and generate clean electricity.
 With the Active Cooler you can replace your power-hungry radiator with a power-producing cooler.